hardpath/ordo/docs/packages.md

 Provides methods for binding configuration sections to strongly-typed objects.

 **Azure.Identity**
-provides a modern and secure way to authenticate applications with Azure services.
+Provides a modern and secure way to authenticate applications with Azure services.

+**OpenAI**
+Used for integrating ChatGPT functionality into the application.

 ## Notes
 - Use the NuGet Package Manager in Visual Studio to install these packages.